gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ---

-*Document updated to match current digital implementation* *Last Updated: Version 2.7 - Major energy rebalancing pass: max energy increased to 16 (from 12), starting energy increased to 8 (from 7).
+*Document updated to match current digital implementation* *Last Updated: Version 2.8 - Bug fixes and mechanic clarifications: Defensive cards (Block/Parry/Slip Counter) now work on ALL attacks (strikes AND submissions).
+Slip Counter now properly deals 4 counter damage.
+Status effects (Bleed, Stagger) only apply on clean hits - defensive cards prevent both damage and status application.
+Positional advantage system fixed: only one fighter can have advantage at a time, successful takedowns clear defender's advantage.
+Takedowns (successful or failed) now clear any waiting defensive buffs from the defender due to the scramble disrupting defensive stance.
+All damage calculations verified and corrected.
+Previous updates (v2.7): Major energy rebalancing pass: max energy increased to 16 (from 12), starting energy increased to 8 (from 7).
 Card costs adjusted for better balance: Teep Kick 2→1, Head Kick 5→4, Single Leg Takedown 3→2, Double Leg Takedown 4→3, Suplex 5→4, Kimura 4→3, D'Arce Choke 5→4, Slip Counter 3→2, Ground and Pound 3→2, Ringside Medic 3→2.
-Deck size increased to 75 cards with consistent composition (15 fighters, 48 techniques as 2x copies, 12 corners as 4x copies).
-Every deck now has identical card composition for competitive consistency.
-Opening hand always exactly 1 fighter + 4 non-fighter cards.
-Manual card discard selection when hand is full.
-Intense Training bonus persists until next strike is thrown.
-Bench removed.
-Only one active fighter at a time.
-Updated formulas with grappling-based takedown defense, full grappling stat scaling for submissions, position-based submission modifiers, smart fighter drawing, hand-only fighter requirements, and skill-based scaling for Ground and Pound and Parry counters.
-Defensive cards now work correctly.
-Takedown stuffed notifications improved.*
+Deck size increased to 75 cards with consistent composition (15 fighters, 48 techniques as 2x copies, 12 corners as 4x copies).*